Jeremy Sochan NBA Preview vs. the Suns

 Suns 2022-23 Defensive Insights

-- The Suns allowed 42.9 rebounds on average last year, 11th in the NBA.
+- On defense the Suns gave up 111.6 points per contest last year, sixth in the NBA.

-- In terms of assists, the Suns gave up 23.4 per game last season, ranking them third in the league.
+- The Suns were the 11th-ranked team in the NBA last season, conceding 42.9 rebounds per game.

-- On defense, the Suns gave up 11.4 made three-pointers per contest last year, third in the league.
+- Conceding an average of 23.4 assists last year, the Suns were the third-ranked team in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!